University of Cape Town

 10 videos5 readings3 assignments1 peer review2 discussion prompts

-Week 2 further develops the concept of identity by considering the effects of mobility on one’s identity.
+We continue developing the concept of identity by considering the effects of mobility on one’s identity.
 Throughout history, as individuals moved across borders, they were either welcomed or perceived as an outsider or a threat.
-In South Africa during Apartheid, people within the country were further separated into ‘homelands’, and those who challenged the boundaries such as Nelson Mandela were labelled as criminals and terrorists.
 To help you formulate ideas on such concepts in your essay, we now consider the features of a good academic essay focusing on the introduction.
 We also introduce a three-part strategy to approach your readings: preview, overview and inview.
-The task for this week is drafting an introduction at university level.
 We identify key features of an introduction, then look at introductions written by our three student writers, and provide them with constructive feedback.

 What's included